JCPro2023/Explainable-correction-fusion-framework-for-GDTM-generation/ReadMe.txt

-This is codes for "An explainable correction and fusion framework for global bare-earth DTM generation in mountain areas" published in RSE.
+This is codes for "An explainable correction and fusion framework for global bare-earth DTM generation in mountain areas" published in Remote Sensing of Environment.

 We have uploaded the trained model, our validation history, and a portion of the validation test data.